xkondix/MsgBrokerSys/README.md

 The test focuses on measuring the time taken by Kafka Streams and Spark Structured Streaming to calculate the median.
 I would like to add here that for the Spark Structured Streaming solution I do not count the median more accurately as for Kafka Streams.

-Operations used in data processing :
+Operations used in data processing:
 - Reading values from Topic "Order"
 - Filtering invalid data that has a value of 0.
 I inserted 0 for missing fields with a value.
 - Grouping data by id key